Quick steps to reduce your monthly Azure bill

 Companies move their data and applications to the cloud for a number of reasons but reducing costs is often seen as the most important one.
-There is the assumption that moving away from on premises hardware will immediately bring significant financial savings as well as greater business flexibility but in some circumstances this is not always the case.
+There is the assumption that moving away from on-premise hardware will immediately bring significant financial savings as well as greater business flexibility but in some circumstances, this is not always the case.

-At igroup we work with companies around the UK who have moved to an Azure solution but are faced with spiralling costs.
+At IG CloudOps, we work with companies around the UK and globally who have moved to an Azure solution but are faced with spiralling costs.
 They find that costs are much higher than expected and have very little visibility of why.

-The team at igroup have outlined seven steps Azure users can take to keep their monthly Azure costs down.
+The team at IG CloudOps have outlined seven steps Azure users can take to keep their monthly Azure costs down.

 It seems an obvious thing to suggest but many companies fail to plan their Azure environment either at the start or as it grows.
 As part of a clear cloud strategy, we recommend that businesses put together a plan and continually review it.